ilias404/HTB-Sherlocks/NoxiousHTB/README.md

 # Task 6: To get the actual credentials of the victim user we need to stitch together multiple values from the ntlm negotiation packets.
 What is the NTLM server challenge value?

-The NTLM server challenge value can be found under SMB2 (Server Message Block Protocol version 2) > Session Setup Response (0x01) > Security Blob -> GSS-API Generic... -> Simple Protected Negotiation > negTokenTarg > NTLM Secure Service Provider > NTLM Server Challenge.
+The NTLM server challenge value can be found under `SMB2 (Server Message Block Protocol version 2) > Session Setup Response (0x01) > Security Blob -> GSS-API Generic... -> Simple Protected Negotiation > negTokenTarg > NTLM Secure Service Provider > NTLM Server Challenge`.

 ![ntlmchall.png](/NoxiousHTB/screenshots/ntlmchall.png)